Our Board

 An active member of Recreation Aotearoa, she is excited about the future as reflected through Te Whai Oranga, and what lies ahead for the recreation industry and our future generations.

-BOBBI CLARK-HEU (DEPUTY CHAIR)
+BOBBI CLARK-HEU (BOARD CO-CHAIR)

 Appointed Member